i-love-flamingo/flamingo/core/security/Readme.md

 SecurityVoter interface:
 ```
 type SecurityVoter interface {
-  Vote(context.Context, *sessions.Session, string, interface{}) int
+  Vote(allPermissions []string, desiredPermisssion string, forObject interface{}) int
 }
 ```

 ## Roles Providers

 Role providers are used to fetch all roles granted for user in session.
-By default there is only one role provider, which provides only RoleUser.
 To provide more roles it's possible to define additional Role Provider:

 ```
 func (m *Module) Configure(injector *dingo.Injector) {
-  injector.BindMulti(new(provider.RoleProvider))).To(provider.CustomProvider{})
+  injector.BindMulti(new(role.Provider))).To(provider.CustomProvider{})
 }
 ```

-RoleProvider interface:
+Role Provider interface:
 ```
-type RoleProvider interface {
+type Provider interface {
   All(context.Context, *sessions.Session) []domain.Role
 }
 ```

 ## Configuration example

-Roles hierarchy provides automatic inclusion of child permissions into list of permissions if their parent is provided via Role Providers.
+Permissions hierarchy provides automatic inclusion of child permissions into list of permissions if their parent is fetched via Role Providers.

 ```
 security: